Camp for kids with limb differences also helps train students in physical and occupational therapy

 “It feels nice because I don’t have to, like, explain what happened that often,” Santino said.
 “Because outside of camp, I’ll get a lot of questions like, ‘What happened?’
 And I mean, I’ll explain it to them.
 But here, it’s better here, because I don’t have to.”

-Founded in 2004, Camp No Limits holds sessions in Maine, Missouri, Maryland, Florida, Idaho, Arizona, Texas, California and a special one in Connecticut, where the counselors are physical and occupational therapy students at Quinnipiac University, a private liberal arts school with about 3,000 undergraduate students.
+Founded in 2004, Camp No Limits holds sessions in Maine, Missouri, Maryland, Florida, Idaho, Arizona, Texas, California and a special one in Connecticut, where the counselors are physical and occupational therapy students at Quinnipiac University, a private school with about 9,000 undergraduate and graduate students.

 At the four-day program, campers stay in the Quinnipiac dorms, attend physical therapy sessions, learn about prosthetics and other equipment and are taught life hacks such as how to tie their shoes, put their hair in a ponytail or climb stairs.
 They also can challenge themselves physically with activities such as learning or relearning how to ride a bicycle and trying out sled hockey.

-Note: This story has been updated to correct the size of Quinnipiac University’s enrollment.
-The school has about 9,000 undergraduate and graduate students, not about 3,000 undergraduate students.